JohnCorby/GravityGuild2/DESIGN.md

   - also counters someone flying into you?
 - this is a salmon now. bigger range to make it slap better. fire ticks might not impair movement enough rn
 - could slap arrows/tnt for counter there
+- okay we do that now, now its just this and avoiding that counters tnt

 # mace